keremcubuk/react-native-boilerplate-docs/docs/general/introduction.md

 - `internals/mocks`: This folder contains mocks which Jest uses when testing your app, e.g. for images.

 The other folders are mostly for the maintainers and/or the setup, and you should absolutely never need to touch them so we are going skip them for the sake of brevity.

-### `server/`

-As the name suggests, this folder contains development and production server configuration.

 ## Basic Building Blocks